 - Biomedical Science – Pre-health Track – MS (summer term)

-- Deadline for response to the offer
+- Deadline for response to the offer of admission

 - Financial details (tuition scholarship, stipend award, etc) of your offer

 - The academic term into which you have been accepted

 You will receive specific information on the next steps for enrollment via your Application Portal.
 For you convenience, our Next Steps for Enrollment page offers a summary of the tasks required to enroll at Wake Forest.

 For your planning purposes, please note that Orientation day, which is also the deadline for completion of all pre-orientation day tasks, is typically held on the following schedule:

 Step 2: Review and Collect Required Materials for Your Selected Program’s Application

 Each graduate program defines the specific requirements for its application to be considered complete.
 All application materials must be submitted through CollegeNet to be considered.
 A list of Standard Application Elements is shown below.
 Once you have reviewed the list, please review the Program-Specific Application Instructions, which can be found below.